jorotyn/arcane-ascension/README.md

 ## 🌟 What's Next?
 (Our Vision)

-The world of Arcane Ascendance is ever-expanding.
+The world of Arcane Ascension is ever-expanding.
 Here's a glimpse of what we're dreaming up:

 *   Even deeper specialization with **Advanced Mastery Trees** for every spell and craft.
 *   Reach the pinnacle of power and undergo **Archmage Trials** – an ascension system granting permanent global boosts.